 How much does a guarantor need to earn?

-However, it is still part of the agreement that the borrower can afford the repayments themselves.
-A guarantor loan should be used as peace of mind for the lender should the borrower’s situation change.
+Although a guarantor loan offers peace of mind to the lender, it’s still a condition of the loan that the borrower can afford the repayments themselves, barring a change in circumstances that needs the guarantor to take on repayments.
 Some lenders choose to pay the loan into the guarantor’s bank account, rather than the borrower’s, so trust between all parties is essential.

 Although a lender will ensure the borrower can meet the repayments before accepting the loan, you need to be aware of the risks should your finances change.
 A guarantor becomes liable for repayments the borrower is unable to meet.
 Therefore, before choosing a guarantor, you should consider the following: